Maine: Tourism

 Summer visitors and tourism began before the Civil War.
 After the Civil War, the number of visitors increased significantly.
 This was when a growing urban middle class wanted to leave cities in the summer to seek Maine's coast, lakes, woods, and mountains.
 Maine's fresh air, pure water, and local food were additional attractions.

 Many notable persons have drawn attention to Maine's natural attractions.
 In 1846, Henry David Thoreau came to Maine to climb Katahdin and came back two more times to explore other trails and waterways.
 His book The Maine Woods was published in 1864 recounting his journeys in Maine.
+In 1849, Elizabeth Oakes Smith climbed Katahdin and wrote about her experience.
 As early as 1878, Theodore Roosevelt visited Maine.
 Roosevelt explored what is now designated the Katahdin Woods and Waters National Monument with legendary Maine guide William Wingate Sewall and stayed at the William Sewall House.
 American businessman William Henry Vanderbilt first vacationed with his family in Bar Harbor in the early 1880s.
 In 1910, businessman John D. Rockefeller Jr. purchased a summer home in Seal Harbor and later spent $3.5 million developing the Carriage Roads of what is now Acadia National Park.
 In 1997, TV personality and businesswomen Martha Stewart purchased Skylands in Seal Harbor, featuring the estate regularly in national media outlets.

-The state is a popular destination for sport hunting (particularly deer, moose, and bear), sport fishing, snowmobiling, skiing, boating, camping and hiking, among other activities.
+The state is a popular destination for hiking, snowmobiling, skiing, boating, camping, fishing, and hunting, among other activities.